Health LibraryBack to Health Library

 How to self-quarantine with COVID-19

-If you develop COVID-19 or have been exposed to the virus that causes it, you may be asked to self-isolate (if you're sick) or self-quarantine (if you might be sick).
+If you develop COVID-19 or have been exposed to the virus that causes it, you may be asked to stay home and self-isolate.
 But what does that mean?

 Don't leave home except to get medical care.
 Staying home means no activities at work, school or any other public places.
 Don't use taxis, ride-sharing or public transportation either.
 If you do need medical care, call ahead for instructions.
 If it's an emergency, call 911.